pudly/schmopera-hugo/content/articles/flight.md

 [Christian Thurston](https://mnopera.org/biography/christian-thurston/) and [Chrystal E. Williams](https://mnopera.org/biography/chrystal-e-williams/) were the dynamic duo of Stewards for the "Minnepost Airlines".
 They perfectly embodied the face splitting smiles and charms of stewards of all airlines.
 And, I would imagine, perfectly portrayed the fly by night, adrenaline addicted life style of some flight attendants.
 The ensemble was rounded out by [Nicholas Davis](https://mnopera.org/biography/nicholas-davis/) who sang as the Minksman and baritone [Andrew Gilstrap](https://mnopera.org/biography/andrew-gilstrap/) as the immigration officer.

-Unfortunately, I don’t know what the main point of the story was from the creators viewpoint.
+Unfortunately, I don’t know what the main point of the story was from the creators' viewpoint.
 What statement were they trying to make?
 Was it that these strangers were being so callous towards a needy person in an airport?
 Or was it their myriad of superficial problems?
 (At the risk of sounding callous myself, none of the characters' problems were really that superficial, it's just that they weren’t given the context and depth to pull at the heart strings.)

-It seemed to be a two and half hour opera about people being their worst in a confined space.
+It seemed to be a two-and-a-half-hour opera about people being their worst in a confined space.
 It was, basically, a series of vignettes that could be amusing and meaningful in a shorter format.
 A telling example is the Controller and Refugee’s extremely nebulous relationship.
 For instance throughout the show he would look pleadingly at her at times and she would say “I hope you suffer”.
+As an audience member, I had to ask,
+"Why??"

-As an audience member, I had to ask “why??”
-It was never explicitly stated that the refugee stayed in the controller room for example, the first few weeks of his hiding at the airport.
+It was never explicitly stated that the Refugee stayed in the controller room for example, the first few weeks of his hiding at the airport.
 We were just expected to infer any number of things.
-That's what I dislike about some operas, when the audience members have to do the heavy lifting.
-Mending over the holes in a narrative when they should be just sitting and soaking in the performance.
-But, to get off my very subjective soap box, it is commendable that Minnesota Opera champions new works.
-This production will be at the Ordway Center for the Performing Arts until February 2, tickets can be found here:https://mnopera.org/shows-tickets/.
+That's what I dislike about some operas, when the audience members have to do the heavy lifting, mending over the holes in a narrative when they should be just sitting and soaking in the performance.

+But, to get off my very subjective soap box, it is commendable that Minnesota Opera champions new and contemporary works.